background

 So, we've been talking and focusing on TAM terminology so far.
 But there are associated terms that you'll often hear professionals throw around and wonder what they mean.

-We just hate the idea of using too many acronyms, plus the terminologies (TAM, SAM, SOM) tend to quickly become confusing.
-But if you look closely enough, you'll realize we've already covered them as well.
+We just hate the idea of using too many acronyms, plus the terminologies (TAM, SAM, SOM) often get used interchangeably.
+So let us break them down properly.

-SAM is the slice of the total addressable market that you can realistically serve, given your current business model, resources, and geographic reach.
+SAM is your serviceable available market.
+The portion of TAM that you can realistically serve given your business model, resources, and geographic reach.

 For example, if our growth agency or outbound sales agency only operates in North America, our SAM excludes companies outside that region, even if they fit our ideal customer profile.